Authentication with the Workflow REST API

 OAuth: Prompt for credentials

-This code snippet shows how to get an OAuth token in C#, where the user gets prompted to login through the AAD Sign-on page if a token isn't found.
+This code snippet shows how to get an OAuth token in C#, where the user gets prompted to login through the Azure Active Directory Sign-on page if a token isn't found.

 OAuth: Prompt for credentials